piegope/doc/docs/en/rdm/mac/commands/file/import/sessions.md

 ---
-title: Import Sessions
+title: Import sessions
 ---
-Use the File - Import - Import Sessions From to import sessions into   {{ en.RDMMAC }} .
+Use the File - Import - Import Sessions From to import sessions into {{ en.RDMMAC }}.

 ## Settings